Mileage for marathon training doesn't guarantee you success at any distance.

-The body does adapt and I know the majority of you who are reading this realize this, but part of being a great runner is having the patience to let your body adapt to the stress you are placing on it.
+The body does adapt.
+So, being a great runner is having the patience to let your body adapt to the stress you are placing on it.

 Stay Positive Throughout

-It is about progression and having the patience to continue to build when your mind already has you at the finish line in goal time.
+Yes, it is about progression and having the patience to continue to build

 The body takes approximately 21 days or 3 weeks for any physiological adaptation to occur.

 So, you can't be in a rush but know that you are in control.